fastrgv/RufasSlider/README.md

 ------------------------------------------------------------------
 ## RufasSlider Introduction

-RufaSlider is a collection of 16 different block slider puzzles for kids and casual puzzlers that works on laptops and PCs running Windows, OSX or most Linux distros.
+RufaSlider is a collection of 16 different block slider puzzles for kids and casual puzzlers that works on laptops and PCs running Windows or most Linux distros.

 It includes a Klotski-style family, a DirtyDozen family, and a Traffic-Rush family.
 And now these puzzle families come with AutoSolvers to help you.